The following eLearning course must be completed prior to attending the in-person or virtual CAT training.

-This course provides you with an introduction to CAT treatment and is the first step to becoming CAT trained.
+This course provides you with an introduction to CAT treatment and is the first step to becoming CAT certified.
 The course presents the rationale for the CAT model; information about assessment, treatment planning, and application of specific interventions for various challenges faced by the individual; and supervision of CAT practitioners.
 It will take approximately 2.5 hours to complete this course.
-If you have not successfully completed the eLearning course prior to the in-person or virtual training, you will be asked to reschedule for a later date.
+If you have not successfully completed the eLearning course prior to the training, you will be asked to reschedule for a later date.

 This course provides 2.5 hours of Continuing Education Credits for the following licenses: Psychologist, Professional Counselor, Psychological Associate, Social Work, Marriage and Family Therapist and Chemical Dependency Counselor.
 Upon successful completion of this eLearning course, you will earn a certificate of completion and (if applicable) continuing education credit.